 In Montgomery county residents can schedule your own 1st dose appointments for residents age 16 and older at several County clinics and the Germantown mass vaccination site.
 No preregistration needed!

 Caroline County is now in Phase 3 of its vaccination plan.
 That means ALL Maryland residents who are 16 and older are now eligible to be vaccinated.
 Residents who are interested in being vaccinated should complete the Vaccine Eligibility Form.

 Caroline County has set up a call center to help field general questions about COVID-19, vaccines and to connect residents to other resources.
 Call (410) 479-5880 Monday – Friday, 8:30 to 4:00 PM.
 The people who take your call cannot register you for a vaccine at this time.

-Queen Anne's County has an information line for the public to call with questions.
+They have also set up has an information line for the public to call with questions.
 Someone will answer your call during normal business hours (M-F, 8-4:30pm) at: 443-262-9900 or email: QACCOVID19.CallCenter@Maryland.gov

 What percentage of the population needs to be vaccinated to have herd immunity to COVID-19?